 The twisting roads of the European Alps in winter offer memorable views of snow-capped peaks and soaring pines.
 Come summer, cattle graze on verdant meadows filled with colourful wildflowers.
 But thousands of miles away in the Andes of north-west Argentina the mountains couldn’t be more different in the middle of a Southern Hemisphere spring.
 This…

-History and waterfalls in Quebec City
+History and waterfalls in Quebec City, Canada

 If Montreal is the brazen youth of the French-Canadian province of Quebec, the capital Quebec City is the maiden aunt.
 Staid, proper and well turned out, it’s also packed with history and great architecture.
 At times it’s got the look and feel of an ancient French village.
 But this is also where the indigenous people…